 FSS's primary strategic aim is protecting public health, and decisions around communications are always taken in the best interests of consumers.
 As a secondary consideration, the potential for reputational risk: to FSS, to an implicated business and to the wider industry and economy, should also be assessed and monitored during an incident.
-FSS has a medium tolerance level for reputational risk during non-routine incidents, given the consequent impact this could have in terms of FSS's credibility in any existing and subsequent incidents.
+FSS has a low tolerance level for reputational risk during non-routine incidents, given the consequent impact this could have in terms of FSS's credibility in any existing and subsequent incidents.
+However, where any confusion or ambiguity arises from media coverage which is inaccurate or negative towards FSS where public health is at risk, that tolerance level will lower.